Low Head Dam Safety

 Alden low head Dam, Iowa | Flickr

-Is there a low head Dam near me?
+Is there a low head dam near me?

 What do I do if I come across a low head dam?

 Portage the dam.
 Portage means to get out of the water and walk around the dam with your boat or watercraft.
 Make it a point to get to the riverbank sooner than you think you will need to and wait until you are far away from the dam downstream before getting back in the water.
+Remember that water moves faster than it appears, especially at higher flows.

 If I am on the river, how do I know if a low head dam is near me?